-- Contrast Effects - A person's evaluation is often influenced by other people that we have recently encountered.

-• For example, in an interview situation, distortions in any given candidate's evaluation can occur as a result of his or her place in the interview schedule.
+A person's evaluation is often influenced by other people that we have recently encountered.
+For example, an interview situation in which one sees a pool of job applicants can distort perception.
+Distortions in any given candidate's evaluation can occur as a result of his or her place in the interview schedule.

-Projection
+5. Projection

 - Attributing one's own characteristics to other people.
-It is easy to judge others if we assume that they are similar to us. - When managers engage in projection, they compromise their ability to respond to individual differences.
+Rather than perceiving people as they really are, we judge people as being similar to us. - When managers engage in projection, they compromise their ability to respond to individual differences.
 They tend to see people as more homogeneous than they really are.

 Teaching Tip: This is an opportunity to point out to students that we often assume that people will act the same way that we do, and this is an example of engaging in projection.
-For instance, if we answer our cell phone every single time it rings, without thinking of the situation first, we may assume that when someone else does not do so they are being rude, or worse yet, trying to avoid us.
+For instance, if we answer our cell phone every single time it rings, without thinking of the situation first, we may assume that when someone else does not do so, they are being rude, or worse yet, trying to avoid us.
 Rather, they may have different boundaries than we do about appropriate cell phone use.

-Stereotyping
+6. Stereotyping

-- Judging someone on the basis of your perception of the group to which that person belongs. - In organizations, we frequently hear comments that represent stereotypes based on gender, age, race, ethnicity, and even weight. - From a perceptual standpoint, if people expect to see these stereotypes, that is what they will perceive, whether or not these perceptions accurate. - Prejudice: An unfounded dislike of a person or group based on their belonging to a particular stereotyped group.
-Prejudice can lead to negative consequences in the workplace, particularly discrimination. - Prejudice usually starts with stereotyping, which is then amplified by negative feelings of the perceiver.
+- Judging someone on the basis of your perception of the group to which that person belongs. - We simplify a complex world by use of heuristics which are judgment shortcuts and lead to inaccurate generalizations about people. - In organizations, we frequently hear comments that represent stereotypes based on gender, age, race, ethnicity, and even weight. - From a perceptual standpoint, if people expect to see these stereotypes, that is what they will perceive, whether or not they are accurate. - Prejudice: An unfounded dislike of a person or group based on their belonging to a particular stereotyped group.
+Prejudice can lead to negative consequences in the workplace, particularly discrimination. - Prejudice usually starts with stereotypes and then has negative emotional content added.

 Teaching Tip: An easy way to generate discussion about stereotypes is to ask students to develop a list of characteristics of Arts students vs. Business students.
 Then have students evaluate how well they themselves fit the "Business student" stereotype and whether their friends in Arts closely fit the "Arts student" stereotype.
-You can also have them work on the Working with Others Exercise, which has students confront some of their own stereotypes
+You can also have them work on the Working with Others Exercise, which has students confront some of their own stereotypes.

-3. Why Do Perception and Judgment Matter?
+D. Why Do Perception and Judgment Matter?